figure-io/matrix-diagram-spec/README.md

 #### spec.name

 A unique chart specification `name`.
-The value should be a `string` and serve as a unique identifier for the specification.
+The value should be a `string` and should serve as a unique identifier for the specification.

 ``` javascript
 spec.name = 'matrix-diagram-1234';